 A path in a graph is a sequence of nodes, each of which has a link to the next node in the sequence.
-A cycle is a path in which the start node and end node are the same.
+An elementary cycle is a path in which the start node and end node are the same and otherwise no node appears more than once in the sequence.

-In PROC OPTNET, you can find the cycles (or just count the cycles) of an input graph by invoking the CYCLE statement.
-The options for this statement are described in the section "CYCLE Statement" on page 21.
+In PROC OPTNET, you can find (or just count) the elementary cycles of an input graph by invoking the CY-CLE statement.
+The options for this statement are described in the section "CYCLE Statement" on page 17.
 To find the cycles and report them in an output data set, use the OUT= option.
 To simply count the cycles, do not use the OUT= option.

 For undirected graphs, each link represents two directed links.
-For this reason, the following cycles are filtered out: trivial cycles $(A \rightarrow B \rightarrow A)$ and duplicate cycles that are found by traversing a cycle in both directions $(A \rightarrow B \rightarrow C \rightarrow A \text{ and } A \rightarrow C \rightarrow B \rightarrow A)$.
+For this reason, the following cycles are filtered out: trivial cycles $(A \to B \to A)$ and duplicate cycles that are found by traversing a cycle in both directions $(A \to B \to C \to A)$ and $A \to C \to B \to A$.

-The results for the cycle detection algorithm are written to the output data set that is specified in the OUT= option in the CYCLE statement.
+The results of the cycle detection algorithm are written to the output data set that you specify in the OUT= option in the CYCLE statement.
 Each node of each cycle is listed in the OUT= data set along with the variable cycle to identify the cycle to which it belongs.
 The variable order defines the order (sequence) of the node in the cycle.

 The cycle detection algorithm reports status information in a macro variable called OROPTNET_CYCLE.
-See the section "Macro Variable OROPTNET_CYCLE" on page 101 for more information about this macro variable.
+For more information about this macro variable, see the section "Macro Variable OROPTNET_CYCLE" on page 100.

 If MODE=ALL_CYCLES and there are many cycles, the OUT= data set can become very large.
 It might be beneficial to check the number of cycles before you try to create the OUT= data set.
-When you specify MODE=FIRST_CYCLE, the algorithm returns the first cycle it finds and stops processing.
+When you specify MODE=FIRST_CYCLE, the algorithm returns the first cycle that it finds and stops processing.
 This should run relatively quickly.
-On large-scale graphs, the MINLINKWEIGHT= and MAXLINKWEIGHT= options can be relatively expensive and might increase the computation time.
-See the section "CYCLE Statement" on page 21 for more information about these options.
+For large-scale graphs, the MINLINKWEIGHT= and MAXLINKWEIGHT= options might increase the computation time.
+For more information about these options, see the section "CYCLE Statement" on page 17.